 Inevitably, given the scale of the estate, Kingsclere’s history has been a story of a succession of rich men as well as trainers.
 The first of these was Sir Joseph Hawley, a colourful figure of the Victorian turf, who kept strict control of stable administration and the placing of horses, employing trainers largely as glorified stud grooms.
 After running a very successful stable in converted farm buildings at nearby Cannons Heath for many years, with a young John Porter employed as his private trainer, Hawley built a new yard at Kingsclere in 1867.
 It was considerably smaller than the present yard and the trainer’s status was reflected in the tiny cottage in which he was expected to live.

 From the newly built yard at Kingsclere Porter’s stream of big race winners continued.
-The wonderful stayer Isonomy won eight major races between 1878-1880 including the Ascot Gold Cup (twice), The Doncaster and Goodwood Cups and the Queens Vase.
-In 1882 Porter had charge of two fillies Geheimniss and Shotover who were both considered to be serious candidates for the Oaks.
-However, rather than run them against each other, Porter instead pitched Shotover against the colts in the Derby.
+The wonderful stayer Isonomy won eight major races between 1878-1880 including the Ascot Gold Cup (twice), the Doncaster and Goodwood Cups and the Queen’s Vase.
+In 1882 Porter had charge of two fillies, Geheimniss and Shotover, who were both considered to be serious candidates for the Oaks.
+Rather than run them against each other, Porter instead pitched Shotover against the colts in the Derby.
 It was a brave decision that paid off handsomely when she won the great race and her stablemate made it a famous double in the Oaks three days later.
-Following Epsom the owners of the victorious fillies sponsored a day of festivities and celebrations on the downs for all the villagers.
-Kingsclere enjoyed more Derby success the following year when St Blaise triumphed at Epsom, however his achievements pail into insignificance with those of the legendary racehorse Ormonde.
+Following Epsom the owners of the victorious fillies sponsored a day of festivities and celebrations on the Downs for all the villagers.
+Kingsclere enjoyed more Derby success the following year when St Blaise triumphed at Epsom, but his achievements pail into insignificance with those of the legendary racehorse Ormonde.

 Ormonde was a late developing two year old in 1885 and was fortunate in many ways to be trained by such a patient handler as John Porter.
-Given time to mature and develop the colt did not make the racecourse until the autumn, but such was his undoubted talent that he ran away with the Dewhurst Stakes one of the leading races for juveniles run all season.
-As a three year old Ormonde ridden by the great Fred Archer came into a league of his own with wins in the 2,000 Guineas, The Derby and the St Leger making him one of those rarest of creatures a ‘Triple Crown’ winner.
-The Champion Stakes and July Cup were amongst the highlights in his other victories and exhibit his remarkable versatility.
-Despite winning all sixteen of his racecourse starts Ormonde was exported to Argentina to carry out stallion duties because he developed a respiratory defect late in his racing career.
-However, both he and his regular partner Fred Archer will both be remembered as two of the greatest in the long history of racing.
+Given time to mature and develop the colt did not make the racecourse until the Autumn, but such was his undoubted talent that he ran away with the Dewhurst Stakes, one of the leading races for juveniles.
+As a three year old Ormonde, ridden by the great Fred Archer, came into a league of his own with wins in the 2,000 Guineas, the Derby and the St Leger making him one of those rarest of creatures, a ‘Triple Crown’ winner.
+The Champion Stakes and July Cup were amongst the highlights in his other victories and exhibited his remarkable versatility.

+The facilities that had served Porter so well with Ormonde continued to pay dividends as Sainfoin was prepared to win the 1890 Derby.
+The following year Porter sent out Common to win the 2,000 Guineas, the Derby and the St Leger – another Triple Crown for Kingsclere.
 A fillies’ Triple Crown was obtained with La Fleche in 1892.
-A remarkable filly by any standards, as well as winning The 1000 Guineas, Oaks and St Leger she also won the Cambridgeshire, Newmarket Oaks and Nassau Stakes in the same season.
+A remarkable filly by any standards, she also won the Cambridgeshire, Newmarket Oaks and Nassau Stakes in the same season.
 Porter also had charge of the leading colt of 1892, Orme (a son of Ormonde), and whilst he did not manage to win a classic (he was the victim of a suspicious ‘poisoning’ prior to the Derby) he did win the Eclipse, Sussex and Champion Stakes as a three year old.

 After the war, during which time American soldiers had been stationed in Park House, the former jump jockey Evan Williams took out a licence to train at Kingsclere.
 Previously Williams had been secretary to Ivor Anthony at Wroughton, the stable Aubrey Hastings had made famous by training no less than four Grand National winners.
 Hastings’ son Peter, after learning his trade under Ivor Anthony at Wroughton for six years, bought Kingsclere in the early 1950s and took out a license to train there in 1953 when Williams retired.
 Peter Hastings sent out 340 winners, including winners of the Royal Hunt Cup, the Stewards’ Cup and the Cambridgeshire, before his untimely death in 1964.
 His licence was passed on to his assistant Ian Balding, father of current trainer Andrew.